Ted Lasso season 2: release date, trailer, cast and everything else we know

 - Annette Badland as Mae, the pub landlord

 There’s no Ted Lasso without the man himself, who Sudeikis plays in the show.
-Lasso was pictured next to Coach Beard and Nate the Great in Apple’s season 2 production announcement, so they're all back for the series' next instalment.
+Lasso was pictured next to Coach Beard and Coach Nate in Apple’s season 2 production announcement, so they're all back for the series' next instalment.

 We’ll see plenty of other familiar faces, such as Richmond chairman Rebecca Welton and Keeley Jones, who is now working for Welton as the team's sponsorship lead.